min2ha/ukwa-site/content/target/51685/index.en.md

   "subject": "Brexit"
 }

-# Civitas: The UK’s trillion euro counter-claim against the EU

 Suggests that the UK should respond to the European Union's demand for a £50bn contribution to its budget when we leave by claiming a Euro 1 trillion refund of money from the EU's coffers.
 This would compensate Britain for contributions misused by the EU, and for the impact of some misconceived EU policies.